-Ridley is an advisor to the Global Warming Policy Foundation (GWPF), a group run by climate change skeptic Nigel Lawson.
-The GWPF is “deeply concerned about the costs and other implications” of policies designed to mitigate man-made climate change.
+Ridley is an advisor to the Global Warming Policy Foundation (GWPF), a group founded by climate science denier Lord Nigel Lawson.
+The GWPF describe themselves as “deeply concerned about the costs and other implications” of policies designed to mitigate man-made climate change.

 Stance on Climate Change